There are no additional online documents for this record.

-INTERIOR: reconstruction of original uses.
-Barn to N, used for threshing and storage.
+Interior: reconstruction of original uses.
+Barn to north, used for threshing and storage.
 Adjacent byre, used as living space for animals, cattle, pony and sometimes sheep and goats; also used by hens and cats which had free-run of cottage.
 Adjacent North Room - some doubt concerning the use of this room - probably small byre, converted to combined store/milkhouse with additional sleeping space after William Burnes extended cottage.
-Kitchen stands to S; parts of boxbed and perhaps dresser shelves and doors, original.
+Kitchen stands to south; parts of boxbed and perhaps dresser shelves and doors, original.
 Stone floors and fireplaces.

-BOUNDARY WALL: stone walling to NW of cottage.
+Boundary Wall: stone walling to northwest of cottage.

 Statement of Special Interest

-The birthplace of Robert Burns (1759-1796), Ayrshire's foremost poet and satirist.
-The S section of the cottage, the kitchen and a small byre were built by William Burnes before his marriage, and the present byre and barn after this occasion.
+The birthplace of Robert Burns (1759-1796), Ayrshire s foremost poet and satirist.
+The south section of the cottage, the kitchen and a small byre were built by William Burnes before his marriage, and the present byre and barn after this occasion.
 Subsequently an alehouse, the building remained so until 1880 when it was acquired and restored by the Burns Monument Trustees.
-Copies of prints held at the NMRS show the cottage prior to its 1808 extension.
+Copies of prints held at the National Monuments Record of Scotland show the cottage prior to its 1808 extension.

 J Thomson's ATLAS OF SCOTLAND: AYRSHIRE, 1828 (evident); THE NEW STATISTICAL ACCOUNT OF SCOTLAND (1845), p29; FH Groome ORDNANCE GAZETTEER OF SCOTLAND, Vol 1 (1892), p44; THE THIRD STATISTICAL ACCOUNT OF SCOTLAND: AYRSHIRE (1951), p534; JR Hume VERNACULAR BUILDING IN AYRSHIRE: AN INTRODUCTION (Ayrshire Monograph, 1988), p6; John Strawhorn and Ken Andrew DISCOVERING AYRSHIRE (1988), p108; Rob Close AYRSHIRE AND ARRAN (1992), p155; NMRS Photographic Archive.